mistval/node-fetch-cache/README.md

 You can implement a caching delegate yourself.
 The cache simply needs to be an object that has `set(key, bodyStream, bodyMeta)`, `get(key)`, and `remove(key)` functions.

 The set function must accept a key (which will be a string), a body stream, and a metadata object (which will be a JSON-serializable JS object).
-It must return an object with a `bodyStream` property, containing a fresh, unread stream of the body content, as well as a `metaData` property, containing the same metaData that was passed in.
+It must store these, and then return an object with a `bodyStream` property, containing a fresh, unread stream of the body content, as well as a `metaData` property, containing the same metaData that was passed in.

 The get function should accept a key and return undefined if no cached value is found, or else an object with a `bodyStream` property, containing a stream of the body content, as well as a `metaData` property, containing the metadata that was stored via the `set(key, bodyStream, bodyMeta)` function.